hphelion/documentation/commercial/GA1/commercial.update-101-troubleshooting.md

 ## RabbitMQ still running when restart is attempted ## {#rabbitmq}

-There are certain system states that cause RabbitMQ to fail to die on normal kill signals.
+There are certain system states that cause RabbitMQ to fail to respond to normal kill signals.

 **Symptoms:**

-* Attempts to start rabbitmq fail because it is already running.
+Attempts to start RabbitMQ fail because it is already running.

 **Solution:**